 Clearing Water Damage

 Once the water has made into your home, you will need to clear it out as fast as possible.
-This is because it only takes a short while before mold and mildew start to develop, rendering the space uninhabitable.
+This is because it only takes a short while before mould and mildew start to develop, rendering the space uninhabitable.
 It is recommended that you find large box fans, heaters, and dehumidifiers to use in clearing the water that has made its way into the house.
 In extreme cases, you might even need a water pump to get water out of the basement, especially in the case of water damage caused by a hurricane.

 Repairing Water Damage

 Once the water has been cleared from the house, you can inspect the affected spaces and house structure for water damage.
 Where the damage was caused by a backed-up toilet pouring raw sewerage into your home, you will need to remove and dispose of all affected fittings including carpets.
-On the other hand, items damaged by stormwater that has not come into contact with any biohazards, or mold and mildew, can be removed for cleaning.
-Once the carpets, furniture, and any other affected fittings are removed, you can then inspect the foundation and walls for any damage and presence of mold and mildew.
+On the other hand, items damaged by stormwater that has not come into contact with any biohazards, or mould and mildew, can be removed for cleaning.
+Once the carpets, furniture, and any other affected fittings are removed, you can then inspect the foundation and walls for any damage and presence of mould and mildew.
 Be sure to repair the main cause of the water damage before replacing fittings.

 Water emergencies and damage tend to have serious effects.
 In case the damage is extensive, it is recommended that you call in qualified water damage and restoration specialist.